dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 by its namespace.

 Permissions are used to control read and/or write access to the namespace.
-It includes a contract name that correlates to the name of a Sabre contract and whether that contract is allowed to read and/or write to that namespace.
+It includes a contract name that correlates to the name of a Smart contract and whether that contract is allowed to read and/or write to that namespace.
 The permission is uniquely identified by the contract_name.
 If the contract is executed but does not have the needed permission to read or write to state,